birnbaum/rfvis/README.md

 ## Development
+To build and use the project locally just run `npm run build` and `npm link`.

 In order to make development more convenient (which means not having to run `npm run build` after every change) you can run watchers on the source files.
 The recommended setup for development is to open two terminal processes and run:
 1. `npm run watch:frontend` to automatically build any changes in the frontend related JS or SCSS files
 2. `npm run watch:backend` to automatically build any changes in the command line interface or the server related JS files